FOUR TURKIC NATIONS IN IRAN, THEIR HOMELANDS,

 In Iran, the Western Oghuz Turks

-have historically referred to themselves as "Turk" and continue to identify
+have historically referred to themselves as "Turk" and

-themselves solely as Turk.
+or autoethnonym is Turk.
 Therefore, the

 name for the Turkish people living in Iran in foreign languages, in accordance

 with their self-designation, should absolutely be "Turk".
-When the

 The Turkish people living in Iran refer to their language

-as "Türkü" or "Türküce" (sometimes, in certain dialects
+as "Türkü" or "Türküce" (sometimes, in certain

-eastern dialects of Western Oghuz spoken in that country.
+the eastern dialects of Western Oghuz spoken in that country.
 Therefore, following

 the self-designation of the Turkish people, the name of this language in